Amber-Pittman/node-db4-guided/LectureNotes.md

     }
     ```

+2. Create the Zoos Table
-2. Create the zoos db3 file by running the migration. `npx knex migration:latest`
+    * Create the zoos db3 file by running the migration. `npx knex migration:latest`

     * Open the db3 file in DB Browser.
 You'll see the zoos table.